Advanced-Computer-Lab-2022/Teen-Titans/README.md

 - [NPM](https://www.npmjs.com/)
 - [React JS](https://react-cn.github.io/react/downloads.html)
 - vs code or any text editor
 - [MongoDB](https://www.mongodb.com/docs/manual/installation/) either locally or on a cloud.
-You have to create .env with the dbconnectionString
+- create .env file which contains the port number(5000) and the dbconnectionString.

 ## API References
 Our backend is divided into the following routes, each route has a set of APIs with different functionalities.